Qualifying Life Event

 - The date of your first premium payment

-Different qualifying life event require specific documentation:
+Different qualifying life events require specific documentation:

 - Aging out of a parent’s plan: Proof of prior coverage within the last 60 days